 - The potential of distributed ledgers

-- Five automotive industry trends where the blockchain can make a difference
+- Five automotive industry trends where the blockchain consulting services can make a difference

 - Use cases of distributed ledger technology in the automotive industry